apache/airflow/docs/howto/operator/mysql.rst

 MySqlOperator
 =================

-Use the :class:`~airflow.operators.mysql_operator.MySqlOperator` to execute SQL commands in a `MySql <https://dev.mysql.com/doc/>`__ database.
+Use the :class:`~airflow.providers.mysql.operators.MySqlOperator` to execute SQL commands in a `MySql <https://dev.mysql.com/doc/>`__ database.